American Airlines, Alaska Air hike checked baggage fees amid soaring fuel prices

 Save Story

-It is one of the last major U.S.-based carriers to take steps to protect its margins as operating costs rise due to higher jet fuel prices, driven by tensions in the Middle East that disrupted shipping through the Strait of Hormuz, which carries about a fifth of global oil flows.
+They are among the last major U.S.-based carriers to take steps to protect their margins from higher jet fuel prices, driven by disruptions to shipping through the Strait of Hormuz, which carries about a fifth of global oil flows.

-Jet fuel, which averaged at about $85 to $90 a barrel in February before the Iran war started, has surged to around $209 per barrel globally, according to the International Air Transport Association.
+Jet fuel, which averaged about $85 to $90 a barrel in February before the Iran war started, has surged to around $209 per barrel globally, according to the International Air Transport Association.

 American Airlines said it would raise the fee by $10 each for the first and the second checked bag for travelers booking domestic and short-haul international flights, starting Thursday.
+Alaska plans to increase checked bag fees by $5 for the first and $10 for the second for passengers on its North American flights and those of its unit Hawaiian Airlines.

 Meanwhile, travelers who purchase tickets in premium cabins will continue to receive free baggage on both domestic and international flights, American added.